-A victim of an acid attack could also lodge a claim with the Criminal Injuries Compensation Authority (responsible for CICA claims).
-This is a government organisation that throughout the UK, provides victims of a criminal act, who are blameless, a compensation amount dependant on the severity of their injuries and if any future losses will be incurred as a result.
+A victim of an acid attack could also lodge a claim with the Criminal Injuries Compensation Authority (CICA).
+This is a government organisation that provides compensation for those injured in a crime of violence.
 Please read on for further information.

 Select a section:

 - A guide to claiming compensation for acid attack victims.

 - What is an acid attack victim?

 - Why are acid attacks on the rise?